-Given a $N$-Cheeger set of $\Omega$, consider any of its $M$-subcluster.
-It is natural to imagine that such a $M$-cluster is a $M$-Cheeger set in the ambient space given by $\Omega$ minus the $N-M$ chambers not belonging to the subcluster.
-In this short section we prove that this is true.
+Given an $N$-Cheeger set of $\Omega$, consider any of its $M$-subcluster.
+It is natural to imagine that such an $M$-cluster is an $M$-Cheeger set in the ambient space given by $\Omega$ minus the $N-M$ chambers not belonging to the subcluster.
+In this short section, we prove that this is true.

 For the sake of clarity of notation, we let $|J|\in\N\cup\set{0}\cup\set{+\infty}$ be the cardinality of a set $J\subset\N$.